-When a donated car sells for more than $500, the precise amount it sold for will be reported on the receipt that is mailed to you.
+According to Publication 4303 of IRS, when a donated car sells for more than $500, the precise amount it sold for will be reported on the receipt that is mailed to you.
 This is the amount of your vehicle donation tax deduction.
 If your donated vehicle sells for less than $500, you can claim the fair market value (FMV) of your car up to $500.

 What is Fair Market Value

 Fair Market Value is basically the price you would reasonably expect to get for your car when selling it on the open market.
 The FMV of a vehicle is not generally the same as “blue book” value since elements like excessive wear on the car’s body or engine trouble would lessen the car’s value and notable improvements or upgrades would increase its value.
 Determining the FMV of a car is based on the vehicle’s year, make, model, mileage and its condition.
 The mechanical history or your car can also affect its FMV.
 A great resource to accurately determine the FMV of your car is Kelley Blue Book.

 Paperwork Needed When Filing for a Tax Deduction

 For a tax deduction of $500 or less, the IRS will need:

 - The name of the charity, information of your donated vehicle, and information if any goods or services were received and what their value was.